Cameron Diaz Not Retiring, Selma Blair Clarifies Statement On Twitter

 — New York Post (@nypost) March 12, 2018

-The Hellboy actor’s statement seems to have been blown out of proportion, taken out of context.
-Even though she has refuted her statement in her interview with Metro News UK published on March 11.
+The Hellboy actor’s statement seems to have been taken out of context and blown out of proportion, even though she has refuted her statement in her interview with Metro News UK published on March 11.
 The statement seemed self-explanatory even though she has corrected the meaning of the statement.
 The actress also joked about retiring from being Cameron Diaz’s spokesperson because of the misinformation her statement has caused.

 ????????☎️????????????
 BREAKING NEWS ????????????.
 Guys please, I was making a joke in an interview.
 CAMERON DIAZ is NOT retiring from ANYTHING.
 And for more breaking news: I am NOW retiring from being Cameron Diaz’s spokesperson. ????